Tearth/Cosette/README.md

 ![asd](https://i.imgur.com/ck4GbbF.png)

 ## How to play?
-The simplest way is to download the newest version from the [Releases page](https://github.com/Tearth/Cosette/releases) and use it with graphical interface like Arena or WinBoard.
-Engine has been tested extensively on the first one, but should work with every UCI-compliant GUI.
+The simplest way is to download the newest version from the [Releases page](https://github.com/Tearth/Cosette/releases) and use it with a graphical interface like Arena or WinBoard.
+The engine has been tested extensively on the first one, but should work with every UCI-compliant GUI.

 Cosette has an official account on [lichess.org](https://lichess.org/) platform, which allows everybody to challenge her - feel free to do it!